Golf Golz

 First, consider drag, which is the natural resistance that a ball confronts as it travels through the air.
 A smooth golf ball, an undimpled ball may appear ideal for cutting through the air, but it has a major disadvantage.
 As it moves, air rushes over its surface but separates prematurely, leaving a chaotic wake behind it.
 This wake is a low-pressure zone that acts as a vacuum, causing the ball to slow down.

 Dimples ingeniously interrupt this circumstance.
 They create a thin layer of turbulent air surrounding the ball, allowing the air to cling to the ball’s surface for extended periods of time, decreasing the low-pressure wake and thereby lowering drag.
-This physics technique allows the ball to travel farther than its smooth counterpart.
+This physics technique allows the ball to travel farther than a smooth ball, its smooth counterpart.

 Increasing Lift